 For the three most recent calendar years, (2009, 2010, and 2011) the performance of Greenville Technical College OTA Program Graduates on the National Board for Certification in Occupational Therapy (NBCOT) certification examination is listed below:

 Greenville Technical College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees, diplomas and certificates.

 Associate in Applied Science

-Phase II of the OTA program is only available at Greenville Tech’s Greer Campus.
-Students from articulating colleges must be able to travel to or locate to accommodations nearby.
+- Phase II of the OTA program is only available at Greenville Tech’s Greer Campus.
+Students from articulating colleges must be able to travel to or arrange accommodations near the campus.

-Fieldwork course assignments during Phase II will require students to travel and arrange temporary accommodations away from home.
-Fieldwork assignments must be completed within 18 months following the completion of academic preparation.
+- Required fieldwork course assignments during Phase II will require students to travel and arrange temporary accommodations away from home.
+Fieldwork must be completed within 18 months of completion of academic courses.

 Read more from our current catalog (pdf)…